‘Massive missile attack’ reported as air raid sirens sound across Ukraine

-Widespread missile attacks and explosions were reported across Ukraine early Thursday, with air raid sirens sounding throughout the country in predawn hours, according to local officials.
+KYIV, Ukraine — Strong explosions struck central Kyiv early Thursday as widespread missile attacks were reported across Ukraine, with air raid sirens sounding throughout the country in predawn hours, according to local officials.

+The blasts in the capital were heard around 6 a.m., where alarms had been sounding for more than four hours.

 Explosions were reported in the southern city of Odesa, where the regional military administrator said energy infrastructure and residential buildings were hit, and explosions in the northeastern city of Kharkiv caused power outages, according to the mayor.